 Exercise can also help in maintaining weight loss.
 Studies show that people who maintain their

-How many calories you burn depends on the frequency, duration and intensity of your activities.
+How many calories you burn depends on the frequency, duration, and intensity of your activities.
 One of the best ways to lose body fat is through steady aerobic exercise — such as brisk walking — for at least 30 minutes most days of the week.

 Why Is Weight Loss So Difficult?

 The basics of weight loss seem so simple.
-The food you eat gives you energy to live, move, work and play.
+The food you eat gives you the energy to live, move, work and play.
 Energy is measured in calories.
 If you eat more calories than you burn in a day, the extra energy will be stored as fat in your body.
 If you consume fewer calories, your body will access some of that stored energy, and you will lose weight.
 Although various weight loss plans can get very complicated, the basic rule remains the same.
 If you decrease calories consumed and increase calories burned, you will lose weight over time.

 Your Body Wants to Store Energy